Muhammad-AhsanTariq/Truffle-with-Web3/README.md

 ### Compiling contracts

-To compile the contract run `npx hardhat compile` in your terminal.
+To compile the contract run `npx truffle compile` in your terminal.
 The `compile` task is one of the built-in tasks.

 ```
-$ npx hardhat compile
+$ npx truffle compile
 Compiling 1 file with 0.7.3
 Compilation finished successfully
 ```